ideafast/wp3-api/README.md

 ```shell
 pyenv install 3.8.0 && pyenv global 3.8.0
 ```

-Once done, clone the repo to your machine, install dependencies for this project, and quickstart the API which will watch for local changes:
+Add the required environmental variables in the `.env` file and quickstart the API which will watch for local changes:

-> **Do not forget to add environmental variables and a ssh key as outlined in the [Setup](#setup) above**

 ```shell
 poetry install
 poetry run local
 ```

+#### GET /docs
+The documentation endpoint relies on a private git repository that needs to be loaded into the docker container at boot.
+This is handled by the [preshart.sh](scripts/prestart.sh) script.
+Locally, however, running this script outside a docker container will interfere with your local git and ssh setup.
+Instead, download the (private) repo as a .zip and place it into the api/docs folder for local development and testing.

 ## Local development